Geoscience Projects

 Program themes

-Integrated and collaborative projects designed to improve the geoscience data coverage and knowledge in targeted areas of the Northern Territory.
+The Resourcing the Territory program themes are designed to improve the geoscience data coverage and knowledge in targeted areas of the Northern Territory.

 Providing competitive grants to stimulate exploration success